Queen Elizabeth II Is Still Apparent In Grade I Horse Racing In 2017: Highclere’s Deep Impact

 In other words, if living to be over 90-years-old has proven one thing about Queen Elizabeth, it is that she knows winners when she sees them — and the world may be benefitting from the breeding she set in motion for decades to come.

 It is also a possibility that Queen Elizabeth will be making an appearance at several major horse races this year.
-For example, according to British Horse Racing, other Grade 1 thoroughbred horse races in the U.K. in 2017 that Queen Elizabeth might be interested in attending include the Royal Ascot on June 20 to 24; the St. Legers Festival on September 13 to 16; and the Gold Cup Festival on December 1 to 2.
+According to British Horse Racing, other Grade 1 thoroughbred horse races in the U.K. in 2017 that Queen Elizabeth might be interested in attending include the Royal Ascot on June 20-24; the St. Legers Festival on September 13-16; and the Gold Cup Festival on December 1-2.

-[Feature Image by Darren Staples – WPA Pool/Getty Images]
+[Feature Image by Darren Staples, WPA Pool/Getty Images]